dmcquay/katas/2021-07-14-graceful-shutdown/SCRIPT.md

 *TODO* - New screen recording showing the full http-terminator example.
 What I recorded only shows the top of the file.

-This time, instead of calling server.close, we create an instance of http terminator and as it to terminate for us.
+This time, instead of calling server.close, we create an instance of http terminator and ask it to terminate for us.
 This will handle the timeout from our previous example.
 It will also handle keep alive connections, but more elegantly.
 Specifically, it will close any open conenctions as soon as they are idle.
-In past examples, with a keep alive timeout of 10 seconds, we would have wait up to 10 seconds for the process to close unless we closed Insomnia.
+In past examples, with a keep alive timeout of 10 seconds, we would have waited up to 10 seconds for the process to close unless we closed Insomnia.
 In this example, http-terminator will wait for the in-flight request to complete, which should take 5 seconds, and then will immediately close the connection so that we don't have to wait for the full 10 second timeout.
 Furthermore, if there were no in-flight requests, it would be able to close the process immediately!

 Start the server
 Issue a request with Insomnia